The Advantages of Zinc Die Casting

 With excellent bearing and wear properties, the variety of zinc alloys allow surfaces to act as bushings for structures in motion.
 In addition, zinc can be formed to join materials and thus eliminating the need for additional fasteners.
 These zinc characteristics allow for better part design than we could with other materials.

 Zinc is 100% recyclable.
-All byproducts of the casting process can be re-melted and cast again, unlike its plastic counterparts.
+All byproducts of the casting process can be re-melted and cast again without degradation unlike “regrind” of various plastic materials.
 We can even recycle painted and plated parts and recapture the zinc for reuse, making zinc a greener alternative.
 Check out our Environmental Impact Policy for more on Deco’s commitment to sustainability.

 Less Fuel Cost, Smaller Carbon Footprint